Below are the available bulk discount rates for each individual item when you purchase a certain amount

 1657 Washington Ave., Miami Beach, Fl 33139 (Main Terminal)

 Hotel Pick Up Available!
 Click here for time sheet

 After Booking Reservation, Please call to confirm

-Check-in Return Time from Key West
+Check-in Return Time from Key West to Miami

 -------Whitehead St & Greene St, Key West, FL 33040

-A fun and entertaining attraction for both adults and children alike; upgrade your trip to Key West with a visit to its aquarium.
+A fun and entertaining attraction for both adults and children alike; upgrade your trip from Miami to Key West with a visit to its aquarium.
 With many exhibits, tanks and shows to entertain their guests, this will end up being not only a fun journey but also an educational one.
-You can experience touching live sharks or maybe seeing the wetlands without ever boarding an airboat in this incredible aquarium that encompasses the best of South Florida.
+You can experience touching live sharks or maybe seeing the wetlands without ever boarding an airboat in this incredible aquarium that encompasses the best of Miami.
 You can explore the many wonders of the underwater world and have somebody there to answer any and every question you might have; there is no better way to look into this astonishing and yet completely different world.

 Experience nature at its best in this stunning conservatory!
 If you are looking for a more relaxed encounter then this is the perfect attraction for you and your whole family.
 This is a climate controlled and also glass enclosed habitat to nurture many types of butterflies.
 In this conservatory you can get up close and personal not only to over 50 different types of butterflies but also to live caterpillars, mid-age and in the process of developing into more beautiful butterflies.
 You will also be able to learn about a butterfly’s lifecycle, anatomy and so much more!
 Unwind from your day as you watch these beautiful butterflies settle down and float around this magnificent conservatory… you will wish you could fly with them.